microsoft/winget-pkgs/doc/manifest/schema/1.1.0/locale.md

   **Optional Field**

   This key represents the license web site or specific web page provided the publisher or ISV.
-If there is a license web site or specific web page for the package it is preferred over a generic license page for the publisher.
+If there is a license web site or specific web page for the package, it is preferred over a generic license page for the publisher.

   If this is a link to the license file for an open source project, it should be specific to the version for the package.
 Some open source projects change their license over time.
  </details>